 Annette follows the ancient yoga tradition by exclusively working one-to-one with clients.
 With private lessons you receive personalized postures, breathing techniques, and meditations customized for your individual needs. (read more)

 Integrative Energy Healing (IEH) is a non-invasive approach to bring balance to the body, mind, and nervous system.
 IEH gives the intelligence of your own body and energy system an opportunity to heal itself. (read more) Annette’s private practice is confidential and serene, a supportive atmosphere to promote your overall health and wellbeing.
-She works from her private Vancouver studio and also offers house visits in the lower Mainland and West Vancouver.
+She works from her private Vancouver studio located in the Kitsilano area.

 “The beauty of taking private lessons is you learn the right techniques really fast and you can do everything at your own pace.”